syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/Serilaization.md

 ---

 # Serialization And Deserialization
- ImageEditor provides support to serialize and deserialize the shapes(Circle,Arrow,Rectangle), free hand drawing,Text and Toolbarsettings.
+ ImageEditor provides support to serialize and deserialize the shapes(Circle,Arrow,Rectangle), free hand drawing,Text and Toolbar settings.
 Save the current state of the Image Editor and Load it back when its needed.

 ## Serialization
-  To serialize the shapes like circle,arrow,rectangle,text ,freehand drawing and toolbarsettings by calling SaveEdits() method.Serialized object will be return in the form of Json stream.
+  To serialize the shapes like circle,arrow,rectangle,text ,freehand drawing and toolbar settings by calling SaveEdits() method.Serialized object will be return in the form of JSON stream.

 {% tabs %}